 The patient needs to be aware and vigilant, particularly if the reason behind chronic pelvic pain is related to a gynecological issue.
 The complication may turn worse if left untreated and lead to implications as serious as female infertility.
-On the other hand, timely diagnosis and treatment is a sure way to preserve the woman’s fertility.
+On the other hand, timely diagnosis and treatment is a sure way to preserve a woman’s fertility.
 Let us know about common gynecological issues which can lead to pain in the pelvic area.

 Pelvic Inflammatory Disease (PID)

-One of the leading causes of chronic pelvic pain, Pelvic Inflammatory Disease is the infection of the reproductive organs such as the uterus, ovaries and fallopian tubes.
+One of the leading causes of chronic pelvic pain, Pelvic Inflammatory Disease is the infection of the reproductive organs such as the uterus, ovaries, and fallopian tubes.
 The disease is primarily caused by sexually transmitted infections such as gonorrhea and Chlamydia.
 It is often referred to as a silent epidemic because it can

 be asymptomatic till things get worse.
 When the infection takes a severe form, it can cause severe pain, cramping, chills, fever, and uterine bleeding.
 It can lead to pelvic adhesions, which result in female infertility.
 If a woman does get pregnant, she is at high risk of ectopic pregnancy, during which the fetus develops in the fallopian tube rather than the uterus.
 Repeat occurrences of PID are extremely dangerous for women of childbearing age and ignoring the disease can hinder their fertility.

 Endometriosis is a reproductive condition associated with the abnormal growth of the endometrial tissue outside the uterus, not within it.
-The tissue growth may extend to ovaries, fallopian tubes, and other organs in the pelvic cavity.
+The tissue growth may extend to the ovaries, fallopian tubes, and other organs in the pelvic cavity.
 This is another reason why women come across chronic pelvic pain, though there may not be any symptoms at all.
 It may also cause menstrual pain and cramps and pain during sexual intercourse.
-Severe form of endometriosis may render a woman infertile.
+A severe form of endometriosis may render a woman infertile.
 It can happen due to inflammation and scarring of the reproductive organs, which may hamper key reproductive functions such as fertilization and implantation.
 Endometriosis is diagnosed with a pelvic examination and an ultrasound scan.
 The scar tissue can be removed using laser treatment.
-Timely intervention and treatment can resolve the problem and help a woman to conceive.
+Timely intervention and treatment can resolve the problem and help a woman conceive.